-Virginia Law Enforcement Assistance Program is honored to offer International Critical Incident Stress Foundation (ICISF) Critical Incident Stress Management Training, also known as peer training.
-The 4-day training includes two ICISF courses – the Basic Group Crisis Intervention course and the Assisting Individuals in Crisis course, along with the US Bureau of Justice Assistance course In Harm’s Way: Law Enforcement Suicide Prevention.
-These courses serve as the training foundation for many agencies with Law Enforcement Peer Support programs.
-This is also requisite training for peers involved with VALEAP’s CISM Team, and is designed for emergency responders in all disciplines.
+VALEAP is pleased to host/sponsor International Critical Incident Stress Foundation (ICISF) Critical Incident Stress Management Training, also known as peer training.
+The 4-day training includes two ICISF courses – the Basic Group Crisis Intervention course and the Assisting Individuals in Crisis course, and often includes the US Bureau of Justice Assistance course In Harm’s Way: Law Enforcement Suicide Prevention.
+Class is typically held from 0800 -1700 hours with a one hour lunch from 1200-1300 hours.
+These courses serve as the training foundation for many agencies with Law Enforcement Peer Support programs and meet the minimum requirements for Peer and CISM team accreditation by the Virginia Department of Health.
+This is also requisite training for peers involved with the Virginia Law Enforcement Assistance Program’s CISM Team, and is designed for emergency responders in all disciplines.
 Mental health clinicians with prior experience working with law enforcement are encouraged to attend.

-***Students must attend all 4 days in order to receive full credit for the course.
+***Students must attend all 3 days of the ICISF training in order to receive credit for the course.

-The typical ICISF registration fee for this course is $525.00, but we are glad to be able to bring it to you for the nominal fee of $50, to cover the cost of 2 textbooks and certification.
+The typical ICISF registration fee for this course is $525.00, but we are glad to be able to bring it to you at no cost.
+Virginia law enforcement officers, dispatchers and members of Virginia police CISM/peer teams may attend this training at no cost.

 Questions concerning Virginia Law Enforcement Assistance Program or training content may be directed to Kit Cummings at email@example.com or (540) 230-9838.